DavidBM/useful-javascript/README.md

 <a name="use-the-same-vocabulary-for-the-same-type-of-variable"></a>
 ### Use the same vocabulary for the same type of variable

 It will help you to not question if the correct function is getUser or getClient.
-I saw databases where the name if the ID of the same logic item (a location) is different in every table.
+I saw databases where the name of the ID of the same logic item (a location) is different in every table.
 You don't want to work with that database.

 **Bad:**
 ```javascript